Daniel Sotomayor: Awards and recognition

 In 2017, The Legacy Project remembered Daniel Sotomayor and his story in a documentary titled Short Fuse: The Story of AIDS Activist Daniel Sotomayor.

 The Smithsonian Museum honored his legacy in their 2022 exhibition "Presente!
 A Latino History of the United States" with photographs of him.

+"The Outrage of Danny Sotomayor" premiered in November 2023 on the WTTW program Chicago Stories.